tanujsingh/Data-Visualisation-Project-CSE-578/README.md

 - run the server: `python3 server.py`
 - on the browser: `localhost:5000`

-This project is developed by a 6 member team as part of course CSE 578 Data Visualization.

 **Frontend**-has the code for the front end of the application - JS, HTML, CSS

 **Backend**-has the code for the back end of the application - Python, Flask